 When it first launched, the GoPro HERO 8 Black had some very big shoes to fill.
 Could it improve on its groundbreaking predecessor?
 Could GoPro take on the very well-equipped and aggressively priced DJI Osmo Action – especially with the latter's inclusion of an integrated front-facing screen?

-Well, we spent some quality time with the HERO 8 Black, using it both on the dirt track and in the ocean, and we're happy to report that the answer to both of those questions is 'yes'.
+Well, we spent some quality time with the HERO 8 Black, using it both on out the trail and in the ocean, and we're happy to report that the answer to both of those questions is 'yes'.
 Although for the latest model, you'll need to head to our GoPro HERO 9 Black review (released September 2020, this is the best GoPro around – explore our GoPro HERO 9 Black vs HERO 8 Black face-off to see how the two compare), the HERO 8 Black remains an absolutely excellent action cam.
 It's still at number two in our best action camera ranking.

 While overall we love this action cam, we should state that although there are some big wins here, there's also one very obvious frustration (more on that later).
 And the extent of how much it frustrates you depends upon why you're thinking about buying a GoPro HERO 8 Black.